FredericGariepy/LighthouseLabs/PKM/W5/D5/Project/Risk Management Case Study/case info.md

 About 20 programmers work from home offices using company-issued laptops.
 The remote workers connect to the main office using L2TP VPN connections.

 The main office has a central technology department that is responsible for all technical issues within the company.
 There is one support technician located in each branch office.
 Planned Changes

 DHAEI plans a new branch office in Brampton, Mississauga.
 Data for users in the new office will be stored on FSI until the new branch office server is installed, at which time the data will be moved to the branch office server.
 The changes will include the following technical, security, and user requirements:
+Technical Requirements

+Planned Changes

+DHAEI plans a new branch office in Brampton, Mississauga.
+Data for users in the new office will be stored on FSI until the new branch office server is installed, at which time the data will be moved to the branch office server.
+The changes will include the following technical, security, and user requirements: